 Transfers from the airports to the Dolomites require 4 hours from Milan, 3 from Monaco, and 2 from Innsbruck, Verona and Venice.
 Train and bus services are good, especially in high season.

 The fantastic scenery of the Dolomites is due to their geology.
 These shapes are quite strange and unusual compared to the rest of the Alps and to the other mountains on our planet.
-The main geological difference is the combination of two different kinds of rocks, volcanic and dolomitic.

 A lot of fossils was find in the area, and you can find others when you are hiking close to these amazing mountains.